AusDTO/dta-website/_posts/2017-05-23-ceo-senate-estimate-opening-statement.md

 The government has also announced in the 2017-18 budget, that it will invest an additional $70.1 million over four years to drive the second stage of the digital transformation agenda.

-This will support our work on shared government platforms, a new cybersecurity function, digital capability building across the public service and continued work on Govpass --- our digital identity program.
+This will support our work on shared government platforms, a new cybersecurity function, digital capability building across the public service and continued work on GovPass --- our digital identity program.

 This gives the DTA the funding and remit to deliver on the government’s digital transformation ambitions.